Items tagged “liver”

 Focal fatty sparing of the liver

-Focal fatty sparing of the liver is a localised absence of fatty change in a liver otherwise affected by fatty change (diffuse hepatic steatosis).
-Recognition of this finding is useful to prevent falsely thinking the region is a mass.
-Epidemiology To be added Pathology Similar to its inverse...
+Focal fatty sparing of the liver is the localised absence of increased intracellular hepatic fat, in a liver otherwise fatty in appearance i.e. diffuse hepatic steatosis.
+Recognition of this finding is important to prevent the erroneous belief that the region of sparing is itself a mass.
+Epidem...

 Diffuse hepatic steatosis